Meg: A Novel of Deep Terror: Plot (expanded version)

-Jonas and Tanaka are worried about the imbalance in the ocean's ecosystem that might result from the re-introduction of a megalodon after an absence of millions of years as Jonas and Tanaka try to track down the megalodon.
+Jonas and Tanaka are worried about the imbalance in the ocean's ecosystem that might result from a meg returning after an absence of millions of years as they try to track it down.
 The female surfaces off the coast of Maui and kills several surfers.
-She also attacks a helicopter that Jonas uses to try and track her at night after discovering that thousands of years of living in the depths of the Trench has led the sharks to develop bioluminescent white hides and destroys a military submarine led by Taylor's commanding officer from his time in the Navy.
+She also attacks a helicopter that Jonas uses at night after discovering that thousands of years of living in the depths of the Trench has led the sharks to develop bioluminescent hides and destroys a military submarine led by Taylor's commanding officer from his time in the Navy.

-Jonas and Tanaka realize that the female megalodon is pregnant and are determined to capture her before she gives birth.
-Maggie seizes this opportunity to advance her career and decides to film the shark from within a shark cage as she swims to California to give birth.
+Jonas and Tanaka realize that the meg is pregnant and want to capture her before she gives birth.
+Maggie seizes this opportunity to advance her career and films the shark from within a cage as it swims to California to give birth.
 During her sojourn north, the shark gives birth to three pups, one of which she devours and the second of which is killed by orcas.
-At the Farallon Islands, Maggie uses a dead whale to attract the shark, succeeding in filming it, but inadvertently causes it to attack her cage.
-Despite his best efforts, Jonas cannot stop the shark and rescue Maggie, leading to the creature devouring her as she tries to escape.
+At the Farallon Islands, Maggie uses a dead whale to attract the shark, successfully filming it, but inadvertently causes it to attack her cage.
+Despite Jonas's best efforts to stop the shark, the creature devours Maggie.

 Jonas and Tanaka track down the female after she attacks a whale-watching boat shortly after.
-After tranquilizing the shark and capturing her, Taylor's vengeful superiors and Maggie's lover try to kill the shark with a homemade depth charge, causing the shark to awaken and rampage, killing dozens of witnesses and bystanders, including Taylor's superiors themselves.
-While the megalodon is rampaging, Jonas pilots a submersible down her throat and into her stomach, where he uses the hydrogen supply from his sub to ignite the whale blubber inside the shark's stomach, burning it from the inside out, and after escaping from his pod, Jonas is rescued by Terry and a passing tourist vessel.
-The survivors in Jonas and Tanaka's crew capture the last surviving Megalodon pup as Jonas is taken away to be treated for decompression sickness from his fight with the adult shark and are excited about the opportunity to study this believed-extinct creature in the flesh.
-The young megalodon is later named Angel: The Angel of Death.
+After tranquilizing the shark and capturing her, Taylor's vengeful superiors and Maggie's lover try to kill it with a homemade depth charge, causing the creature to awaken and rampage, killing dozens of witnesses and bystanders, including Taylor's superiors themselves.
+Jonas pilots a submersible down the meg's throat and into her stomach.
+There, he uses the hydrogen supply from his sub to ignite the nearby whale blubber, burning the meg from the inside out.
+After escaping from his pod, Jonas is rescued by Terry and a passing tourist vessel.
+Jonas and Tanaka's remaining crew capture the surviving meg pup as Jonas is taken away to be treated for decompression sickness.
+They are excited about the opportunity to study this believed-extinct creature.
+It is later named Angel: The Angel of Death.